-In GCSE classes the range from 8-16 and this creates the ideal environment to provide the care and attention that is so essential during these crucial years of study.
-It also provides international students with an opportunity to become familiar with the British style of education and to acclimatise to a new lifestyle.
+Our GCSE class sizes range from 8 to 16 pupils.
+Small class sizes create an ideal environment to provide a high level of attention and support, which is essential in these crucial years of study.
+It also provide international students with an opportunity to become familiar with the British style of education and to acclimatise to a new lifestyle.